 CDP's Hawaii Wildfires Recovery Fund supports equitable recovery for wildfire-affected families and communities who face unique challenges in the aftermath of disasters that can prolong recovery.

 CDP Turkey & Syria Earthquake Recovery Fund

-CDP's Turkey & Syria Earthquake Recovery Fund will focus on addressing the needs of earthquake-affected families and communities as they work to rebuild and recover.
+CDP's Turkey & Syria Earthquake Recovery Fund supports the most underserved and at-risk earthquake-affected families and communities as they work to rebuild and recover.

 CDP Tornado Recovery Fund

 CDP's Tornado Recovery Fund allows donors to target their contributions to meet specific medium- and long-term philanthropic goals for communities affected by tornadoes in the United States.